FC Emmen

-FC Emmen is a Dutch professional football club based in Emmen, Netherlands.
-It currently plays in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2022–23 season.
+FC Emmen is a professional football club based in Emmen, the Netherlands.
+They currently compete in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2022–23 season.
 Founded in 1925, the club entered the professional Eerste Divisie in 1985.
 In 2018, FC Emmen was promoted to the Eredivisie for the first time.
 Home games are played at De Oude Meerdijk.